THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
-11- The Star Council may, at any time, propose such amendments to this Constitution as three sevenths (3/7) of said Council shall deem expedient.
-As always, the Star Council shall be guided in these endeavors, as much as practicable, by the will of the people of The United Cherokee Nation.
-After a period of time sufficient for each member of the Star Council to confer with their constituency, said Council shall convene and, with a majority vote of five sevenths (5/7) shall ratify said proposed amendment.
+11- The Star Council may, at any time, propose amendments to this Constitution.
+Said amendments shall be deemed passed by a majority vote of the High Star Council.
+As always, the High Star Council shall be guided in these endeavors, as much as practicable, by the will of the people of The United Cherokee Nation.
+After a period of time sufficient for each member of the Star Council to confer with their constituency, said Council shall convene and, with a majority vote, shall ratify said proposed amendment.

 Sec.
 1- All officers of The United Cherokee Nation, before he or she assumes his or her seat, shall take the following oath or affirmation, to wit:

-I, ___, do solemnly swear (or affirm, as the case may be), that I have not attained my election by bribery, coercion or any other unfair or underhanded method, nor have I caused anyone to employ such methods, towards this end, on my behalf.
-I further swear (or affirm) that, on all questions and measures that may come before me, I will so give my vote, and so conduct myself, as may, in my judgement, appear most conducive to the interest and prosperity of The United Cherokee Nation.
-I will bear true faith and allegiance to the same and, to the utmost of my ability and power, observe, conform to, support and defend the Constitution thereof, so help me God.
+I, ___, do solemnly swear (or affirm, as the case may be), that I have not attained my appointment by bribery, coercion or any other unfair or underhanded method, nor have I caused anyone to employ such methods, towards this end, on my behalf.
+I further swear (or affirm) that, on all questions and measures that may come before me, I will so conduct myself, as may, in my judgement, appear most conducive to the interest and prosperity of The United Cherokee Nation.
+I will bear true faith and allegiance to the same and, to the utmost of my ability and power, observe, conform to, support and defend the Constitution thereof, by the help of the Great Spirit.

-The acting “Chief” (or High Star Council elder, if necessary) will administer the oath to all Judges of The United Cherokee Nation while a Grand Court Justice will administer the oath to the Star Council members.
+The acting “Chief” (or High Star Council elder, if necessary) will administer the oath to all Judges of The United Cherokee Nation while a Grand Court Justice will administer the oath to the High Star Council members.

 Sec.
-2- A Treasurer of The United Cherokee Nation shall be chosen by the Star Council.
+2- A Treasurer of The United Cherokee Nation shall be chosen by the High Star Council.
 Said Treasurer shall take the official oath of office and shall be bound by it as their word will be their bond.

 Sec.
-4- No money shall be drawn from the Treasury but by warrant from the Star Council, signed by two (2) members thereof and in consequence of appropriation made by law.
+4- No money shall be drawn from the Treasury but by warrant from the High Star Council, signed by one (1) member thereof and in consequence of appropriation made by law.